 3 Reasons Why You Should Think Twice About Primerica For Your Life Insurance

-As I noted at the beginning of this post, Primerica is definitely NOT a scam but there are valid reasons why you may want to avoid them when it comes to your life insurance.
+As I noted at the beginning of this post, Primerica is definitely NOT a scam nor is Multi-Level Marketing.
+That being said, there are valid reasons why you may want to shop around when it comes to your life insurance.

 Reason #1: Primerica ONLY Sells Term Life Insurance

-If you’re talking to a Primerica agent, you won’t hear about any of these options: they can ONLY sell you term coverage.
-They will NOT shop the marketplace for you and offer you any other alternatives, in fact, they may not have any knowledge beyond what Primerica offers.
+If you’re talking to a Primerica agent, you won’t hear about any other types of life insurance: they can ONLY sell you term coverage.

-Reason #2: Primerica's Term Coverage is the Most Expensive in the Marketplace
+Reason #2: Primerica's Term Coverage is the Most Expensive in the Canadian Marketplace